-Two wells will be drilled to test the Utica play outside the Canbriam joint land and within a zone of favourable total organic content (TOC) and maturity of the rock sequences.
+Two wells are planned to test the Utica play outside the Canbriam joint land and within a zone of favourable total organic content (TOC) and maturity of the rock sequences.

-A third well is planned to test the conventional shallow gas play in the autochthonous carbonates platform south of Montreal.
-Petrolympic is also in discussions to increase its ownership of some of the jointly owned permits in the Lowlands.
+A third well is also contemplated to test the conventional shallow gas play in the autochthonous carbonates platform south of Montreal.
+Petrolympic is in discussions to increase its ownership of some of the jointly owned permits in the Lowlands.